Ice cream: Ingredients and definitions

 These compositions are percentage by weight.
 Since ice cream can contain as much as half air by volume, these numbers may be reduced by as much as half if cited by volume.
 In terms of dietary considerations, the percentages by weight are more relevant.

-Even the low-fat products have high caloric content: Ben and Jerry's No-Fat Vanilla Fudge contains 150 Cal per half-cup due to its high sugar content.
+Even low-fat products have high caloric content: Ben and Jerry's No-Fat Vanilla Fudge, for instance, contains 150 Cal per half-cup due to its high sugar content.